jeanc18rlos/dental-vip-cms/src/pages/en/specialties/aesthetic-dentistry/index.md

         <em>(cola, coffee and tea)</em> and diets high in citrus fruits <em>(kiwi
         or pineapple)</em>, the duration of the result can be considerably compromised.</p>\n"
     - question: Is teeth whitening a painful procedure?
-      answer: "<p>At all, it is a conservative treatment that does not even require dental anesthesia, however, in many cases it can generate a temporary increase in dental sensitivity.
+      answer: "<p>At all!
+It is a conservative treatment that does not even require dental anesthesia, however, in many cases it can generate a temporary increase in dental sensitivity.
 This hypersensitivity is considered normal and is controlled with the use of special dentifrices and fluoride-based desensitizing gels.</p>\n"